DmitriySkibinsky/Algorithms-and-computation-methods/source/num_integration.md

 Adaptive Approach
 In the adaptive Simpson's method, the interval [𝑎,𝑏] is recursively subdivided into smaller intervals until the integral estimates converge within a specified tolerance 𝜖.
 This is done by:

-Calculating the integral over
+1. Calculating the integral over [𝑎,𝑏] using Simpson's rule.
-[
-𝑎
-,
-𝑏
-]
-[a,b] using Simpson's rule.
-Dividing
-[
-𝑎
-,
-𝑏
-]
-[a,b] into two subintervals
-[
-𝑎
-,
-𝑎
-+
-𝑏
-2
-]
-[a,
-2
-a+b
-​
- ] and
-[
-𝑎
-+
-𝑏
-2
-,
-𝑏
-]
-[
-2
-a+b
-​
- ,b], and calculating the integral over each subinterval.
+2. Dividing [𝑎,𝑏] into two subintervals [𝑎, (𝑎+𝑏)/2] and [(𝑎+𝑏)/2, 𝑏], and calculating the integral over each subinterval.
-Comparing the sum of the integrals over the subintervals to the integral over the entire interval.
-If the difference is within 𝜖 ϵ, the sum of the subinterval integrals is accepted.
+3. Comparing the sum of the integrals over the subintervals to the integral over the entire interval.
+If the difference is within 𝜖, the sum of the subinterval integrals is accepted.
 Otherwise, the process is recursively applied to each subinterval.

-Advantages
+### Advantages
-Accuracy: The adaptive method increases the accuracy of the integral approximation by focusing computational effort on regions with higher error, effectively handling functions with varying smoothness.
+- Accuracy: The adaptive method increases the accuracy of the integral approximation by focusing computational effort on regions with higher error, effectively handling functions with varying smoothness.
-Efficiency: By adaptively subdividing the interval, the method avoids unnecessary calculations in regions where the function is smooth, saving computational resources.
+- Efficiency: By adaptively subdividing the interval, the method avoids unnecessary calculations in regions where the function is smooth, saving computational resources.
-Flexibility: It can handle a wide range of integrands, including those with singularities or rapid oscillations, better than fixed-step methods.
+- Flexibility: It can handle a wide range of integrands, including those with singularities or rapid oscillations, better than fixed-step methods.

-Disadvantages
+### Disadvantages
-Complexity: The method is more complex to implement compared to fixed-step methods like the basic Simpson's rule or the trapezoidal rule.
+- Complexity: The method is more complex to implement compared to fixed-step methods like the basic Simpson's rule or the trapezoidal rule.
-Computational Overhead: The recursive nature of the method introduces overhead from multiple function evaluations and recursive calls, which can be significant for highly irregular functions.
+- Computational Overhead: The recursive nature of the method introduces overhead from multiple function evaluations and recursive calls, which can be significant for highly irregular functions.
-Adaptive Criterion Sensitivity: The choice of the tolerance 𝜖 ϵ can significantly impact the performance and accuracy of the method.
+- Adaptive Criterion Sensitivity: The choice of the tolerance 𝜖 can significantly impact the performance and accuracy of the method.
 Too large a tolerance might result in poor accuracy, while too small a tolerance might lead to excessive computations.